MicrosoftDocs/power-platform/power-platform/admin/powerapps-gdpr-export-dsr.md

 ### For admins
 To perform the administration operations outlined in this document using the PowerApps Admin center, Microsoft Flow Admin Center, or [PowerApps Admin PowerShell cdmlets](https://go.microsoft.com/fwlink/?linkid=871804), you'll need the following:

-* A paid PowerApps Plan 2 license or a PowerApps Plan 2 trial license.
-You can sign-up for a 30-day trial license at [http://web.powerapps.com/trial](http://web.powerapps.com/trial).
+* A paid PowerApps plan or a PowerApps trial.
+You can sign-up for a 30-day trial at [http://web.powerapps.com/trial](http://web.powerapps.com/trial).
 Trial licenses can be renewed if they've expired.

 * [Office 365 Global Administrator](https://support.office.com/article/assign-admin-roles-in-office-365-for-business-eac4d046-1afd-4f1a-85fc-8219c79e1504) or [Azure Active Directory Global Administrator](https://docs.microsoft.com/azure/active-directory/active-directory-assign-admin-roles-azure-portal) permissions if you need to search through another user’s resources.
 (Note that Environment Admins only have access to those environments and environment resources for which they have permissions.)